List of heads of government of Cuba

 This article lists the heads of government of Cuba from 1940 until the present day.

+Constitutional background

 Between 1940 and 1976 (under the 1940 Constitution), the role of the head of government was performed by the Prime Minister of Cuba.

-Between 1976 and 2019 (under the 1976 Constitution), the position of Prime Minister was abolished and replaced by the President of the Council of Ministers.
+Between 1976 and 2019 (under the 1976 Constitution), the position of prime minister was abolished and replaced by the president of the Council of Ministers.

-On 24 February 2019 (under the 2019 Constitution), the position of Prime Minister was restored.
+On 24 February 2019 (under the 2019 Constitution), the position of prime minister was restored.

-On 21 December 2019, Manuel Marrero Cruz was appointed as the new Prime Minister.
+On 21 December 2019, Manuel Marrero Cruz was appointed as the new prime minister.